iWriteGigs

 Question #60

-B Americans are much more likely to join political and social organizations than people in other countries, but America has far fewer organized interest groups than other countries.
+B Americans are much more likely to join political and social organizations than people in other countries, and America has far more organized interest groups than other countries.

 C Americans are much less likely to join political and social organizations than people in other countries, and America has far fewer organized interest groups than other countries.

-D Americans are much more likely to join political and social organizations than people in other countries, and America has far more organized interest groups than other countries.
+D Americans are much less likely to join political and social organizations than people in other countries, but America has far more organized interest groups than other countries.